Deltares-research/FloodsAndHealthTool/docs/overview.rst

 Exposure duration
 ^^^^^^^^^^^^^^^^^^

 This parameter represents the length of time that an individual is exposed to the microorganism.
-This data can be derived from questionnaires answered by the local population or in literature (Mark et al., 2014).
+This data can be derived from questionnaires answered by the local population or from literature (Mark et al., 2014).

 Exposure frequency:
 ^^^^^^^^^^